 The following article is now just for historical purposes.

-On December 6, 2021, the Italian government split the definition of the Covid-19 “Green Pass” to distinguish between a pass generated by a negative test and one generated by a regime of vaccination or an official certificate of recovery (“certificato di guarizione“).
+On December 6, 2021, the Italian government split the definition of the Covid-19 “Green Pass” to distinguish between a pass generated by a negative test and one generated by a regime of vaccination or an official certificate of recovery (“certificato di guarigione“).
 The latter has been renamed the “Super Green Pass”.
-These rules are officially in place until January 15, 2022.
+These rules were subsequently tightened on February 1st, 2022.

 The following rules apply to parts of Italy deemed “white” and “yellow” zones.
 More about Italy’s Covid-19 zoning >